-- Why West Kowloon Cultural District Authority (WKCDA) needs to enact Public Open Spaces Bylaw?
+- Why does West Kowloon Cultural District Authority (WKCDA) need to enact Public Open Spaces Bylaw?

-- Is the Bylaw apply to all areas of WKCD?
+- Is the Bylaw applicable to all areas of WKCD?

 - Who enforces the Bylaw in WKCD?

 - Did WKCDA consult the public on the Bylaw?

 - What overseas cases did WKCDA study in drafting the Bylaw and guidelines?

 - Are there any measures to control headcount to avoid over-crowding the place?

 - Do you allow activities like camping, cooking and haircutting?